avaneev/biteopt/README.md

 ### CBEOOptimizerFan ###

 This strategy is based on the CBEOOptimizer2 strategy, but uses several current parameter vectors ("fan elements").
-Any parameter vector can be replaced with a new solution if parameter vector's cost (with some margin) is higher than that of the new solution's.
+Highest cost "fan element" can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
 Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
-The "fan elements" are used
-unevenly: lower cost ones are evolved more frequently than the others.
+The "fan elements" are used unevenly: the lower cost ones are evolved more frequently than the higher cost ones.

 The benefit of this strategy is increased robustness: it can optimize successfully a wider range of functions.
 Another benefit is a considerably